Lodging a petition with Council

 A petition must be in the English language.

 The grievance and action required on each petition cannot exceed 250 words.

 Any petition presented to a meeting of Council shall:

 - Be in legible writing or typewritten and contain a minimum 10 signatures;

-- Include the name and contact details of the principal petitioner (ie one person who is the organiser and who will act as the key contact for the issue);
+- Include the name and contact details of the principal petitioner (ie the key contact);

 - Include the postcode of all petitioners; and

 - Have the details of the specific request/matter appear on each page of the petition;

 - Letters, affidavits, or other documents may not be attached to a petition.